MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/availabilityAndPricingDiscovery/MEF W160 - Product Offering Availability and Pricing Discovery API - Developer Guide.md

 **Figure 11.
 Use Case 1 Response structure**

-In this example, for given Delivery Context and Product Specification there are 3 `availableProductOfferingConfigurations`: 1 for `Access E-Line OVC - Low Class of Service` Product Offering and with real time delivery (`installationInterval.amount=0`), and 2 for `Access E-Line OVC - High Class of Service` Product Offering with 2 different bandwidth configurations.
-Each has its own distinct `productConfigurationIdentifier`.
+In this example, for given Delivery Context and Product Specification there are 3 `availableProductOfferingConfiguration`: 1 for `Access E-Line OVC - Low Class of Service` Product Offering and with real time delivery (`installationInterval.amount=0`), and 2 for `Access E-Line OVC - High Class of Service` Product Offering with 2 different bandwidth configurations.
+Each has its own distinct `productOfferingConfigurationIdentifier`.

-**_Note:_** The `productConfigurationIdentifier` identifies only the Product Specific Attributes values as provided in the `productConfiguration` attribute.
+**_Note:_** The `productOfferingConfigurationIdentifier` identifies only the Product Specific Attributes values as provided in the `productConfiguration` attribute.
 It does not identify the action or the delivery context.
 This allows to ask for Pricing Discovery of the same `productConfiguration` in different delivery contexts.

 ![Figure 12](media/uc1responsePC1.png)